bjin01/patchsystems/README.md

-## patchsystems
+# spacewalk patchsystems (SLES)
-# spacewalk patch all systems of a group
+# xmlrpc api python script: patch all systems of a group

 The idea is to provide a python script using spacewalk api to patch all systems within a given group.